CSCfi/rahti-user-guide/docs/tutorials/advanced_tutorial.md

 is a pure Kubernetes concept and DeploymentConfig is an OpenShift extension.

 Recall that [ReplicationControllers](elemental_tutorial#replicationcontroller)
-are objects make sure that requested number replicas of the pod defined in the `spec.template` are running.
+are objects that make sure that a requested number replicas of the pod defined in the `spec.template` are running.

 *`deploymentconfig.yaml`*: